isiteyves-ne-restful/DSA/README.md

-# 📦 Inventory System README 📦
+# 📦 Inventory System 📦

 Welcome to the Inventory System!
 This system allows you to manage your inventory by adding items, listing them, and more.